rhw-repo/odin-project-calculator/README.md

 - Main branch currently contains work in progress.
 - Project was paused for approx 12 months while building another full stack app.
-- Basic mathematical operations are unit-tested in the code.
+- Basic mathematical operations are manually tested for now.
 - Other branches show early steps in 'development process', ideas, experiments.

 ## Technologies Used: